MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-install.md

 ---

-# How to install and configure Machine Learning Server
+# Install and configure Machine Learning Server

 Machine Learning Server is available on a number of [platforms](r-server-install-supported-platforms.md).
 There are also several add-ons and tools you can also use.
 Looking for earlier versions?
 See [Installation guides for earlier releases](r-server-install.md) for links.